jiniep/instacart-python/README.md

 This project analyzes Instacart Grocery Basket datasets using Python to answer key questions posed by stakeholders.
 This project was part of the Career Foundary Online Data Analyst Course.

-Disclaimer: All datasets and reports do not represent any company, institution and country.
-It is mock dataset to demonstrate Pythin skills.
+**_Disclaimer:_** _All datasets and reports do not represent any company, institution and country.
+It is mock dataset to demonstrate Python skills._

 ## Objectivies